quick-lint/quick-lint-js/docs/quick-release-notes/INSTRUCTIONS.md

 - -TagsRepo (optional): where you want to get the GitHub tags that correspond to the releases from.
 - -AuthToken (required): the token that is required to make releases using the GitHub releases API.
-- -IsDraft (optional): creates releases as drafts.
+- -isDraft (optional): creates releases as drafts.